 There are 31 Local Government Authorities in Ireland

 In total there are 137 electoral areas in Ireland and each of them elects a number of Councillors.
-The number of County and City Councillors to be elected in 2014 is 949.
+The number of County and City Councillors to be elected is 949.
+They make policy decisions at local level, such as:

 - adopt the annual budget with democratic accountability for all expenditure by local authority